palmetto/palmetto-components/.github/CONTRIBUTING.md

 * Test whether components render with the correct props in their different states.
 * Test that required props are properly throwing warnings (examples in existing components).
 This guards against somebody removing a prop requirement inadvertedly.

-We use CODECOV reports for test coverage.
-Our expectation for any new PR getting merged is that the new feature must satisfy at least 80% coverage.
+We use Code Climate reports for test coverage.
+Our expectation for any new PR getting merged is that the new feature must satisfy at least 95% coverage.
 It will not get approved otherwise.

 ## Publishing components